 When most of us think of circulation, we attribute it to blood flow, weaving through our arteries and veins.
 Circulation also applies in the process of lymph moving through our lymph nodes and vessels.
 As blood flows through capillaries, water, proteins, waste, and other materials can escape as they are not completely reabsorbed.
-Our blood cardiovascular system could not function properly without our lymphatic system, as it helps collect the escaped fluid between tissues and helps return it back to the blood.
+Our blood cardiovascular system could not function properly without our lymphatic system, as it helps to collect the escaped fluid between tissues and helps return it back to the blood.
 We don’t think too much about the lymphatic system as it is not wholly defined by definitive arteries and veins, rather it is comprised of lymph nodes that contain disease-fighting immune cells as well as organs like the spleen and thymus that help fight off infections.
 The lymph nodes are connected by lymphatic vessels that are similar to veins with thin walls and contain valve structures.
 The lymph fluid is propelled in one direction back to the heart through contractions of both smooth muscles and skeletal muscles.
 It will re-enter the blood circulation at the site of the veins.
 When problems arise in this fluid collection system, this can cause a type of swelling referred to as lymphedema.

 Lymphedema has several underlying causes, but two common ones are due to the removal of lymph nodes or an underlying infection.
-Many of the removal of lymph nodes is from cancer surgeries.
+Many of the removals of lymph nodes are from cancer surgeries.
 In breast cancer patients, lymph nodes are removed usually to help determine if the cancer has spread.
-While this can be beneficial for the surgery and lead to patient peace of mind in knowing where the cancer has spread, it can also remove some lymph nodes that were important for removal of interstitial fluids.
+While this can be beneficial for the surgery and lead to patient peace of mind in knowing where the cancer has spread, it can also remove some lymph nodes that were important for the removal of interstitial fluids.

-If the lymph nodes are not present and unable to aid in removal and drainage of fluid, this can lead to excess of fluid around the tissues and cause swelling and edema.
+If the lymph nodes are not present and unable to aid in the removal and drainage of fluid, this can lead to an excess of fluid around the tissues and cause swelling and edema.
 While the increase in blood flow from exercise can lead to excess fluid leakage, certain forms of exercise can help alleviate swelling.
 For an exercise treatment plan, aerobic training, flexibility training, and strength training all can improve lymphedema.[5-7] One such exercise that combines all three of these aspects is yoga.

 Background on Yoga